Request an Interview |

 Walter Rhein Articles and Short Stories |

-Can you tell us a bit about what A Conflict of Interest is about?
+Can you tell us a bit about Secret of Lies?

-What was the most challenging thing about writing A Conflict of Interest?
+What was one of the most challenging things about writing The Secret of Lies?

 In some respects it was simply writing a novel from start to finish that most tested my stamina and will.
 As someone who has known for most of my life that I wanted to be a writer, I thought that actually sitting down with the goal to write this book would be the hard part.
 Fast forward through years and years of writing, rewriting, editing, only to start again on page one in a quest to get the words right, and even then the most challenging part was yet to come.
 Until I actually started sending out my big fat pile of manuscript pages did I find out just how difficult it would be to knock on a door and expect someone to answer.
 And while on some level I might’ve expected to encounter some closed doors, I hadn’t anticipated they’d all be locked, bolted, nailed shut doors!
 I learned a good deal about myself in the process, not the least of which is that I apparently don’t like to take no for an answer – since the more I heard that word the deeper I dug in and held on.